Navier–Stokes equations: Incompressible flow

 one can finally condense the whole source in one term, arriving to the incompressible Navier–Stokes equation with conservative external field:

-The incompressible Navier–Stokes equations with conservative external field is the fundamental equation of hydraulics.
-The domain for these equations is commonly a 3 or less dimensional Euclidean space, for which an orthogonal coordinate reference frame is usually set to explicit the system of scalar partial differential equations to be solved.
+The incompressible Navier–Stokes equations with uniform density and viscosity and conservative external field is the fundamental equation of hydraulics.
+The domain for these equations is commonly a 3 or fewer dimensional Euclidean space, for which an orthogonal coordinate reference frame is usually set to explicit the system of scalar partial differential equations to be solved.
 In 3-dimensional orthogonal coordinate systems are 3: Cartesian, cylindrical, and spherical.
 Expressing the Navier–Stokes vector equation in Cartesian coordinates is quite straightforward and not much influenced by the number of dimensions of the euclidean space employed, and this is the case also for the first-order terms (like the variation and convection ones) also in non-cartesian orthogonal coordinate systems.
 But for the higher order terms (the two coming from the divergence of the deviatoric stress that distinguish Navier–Stokes equations from Euler equations) some tensor calculus is required for deducing an expression in non-cartesian orthogonal coordinate systems.

+A special case of the fundamental equation of hydraulics is the Bernoulli's equation.